Thunor/Thunor.github.io/_posts/2023-04-11-Hit-Testing.md

 I've also included a `TapGesture()` to double click on an object for centering the view on it.
 The camera system uses a camera node attached as the child of a camera orbit node in order to get the entire view to rotate around. the selected object.

-Finally, there is a SwiftUI overlay on top of the Scene.
+Finally, there is a SwiftUI overlay on top of the Scene that shows the instructions.
+This overlay is quite simple, but other more complex interfaces could be used.